AnanthMM/finalproject/README.md

 group of eastern *Plethodon* is monophyletic, and does not include *Plethodon neomexicanus*, ruling out the possibiliy of *Plethodon neomexicanus* being the result of a recent radiation from the east.
-Weakly-supported relationships that are consistent in all three trees suggest that *Plethodon neomexicanus* is nested within the clade of western *Plethodon*; if we accept these relationships, then *Plethodon neomexicanus* is likely the result of a radiation of *Plethodon* from the west that occurred after some of the diversification of extant *Plethodon* in the Pacific Northwest.
+Weakly-supported relations ships that are consistent in all three trees suggest that *Plethodon neomexicanus* is nested within the clade of western *Plethodon*; if we accept this relationship, then *Plethodon neomexicanus* is likely the result of a radiation of *Plethodon* from the west that occurred after some of the diversification of extant *Plethodon* in the Pacific Northwest.
 However, stronger support would be